Available for projects · Remote from the US · Working with teams worldwide

 • Automation & Internal Tools

-Agents and pipelines that remove manual work: document processing, support triage, ETL, ops workflows.
+Agents and pipelines that remove recurring manual work: document processing, support triage, data extraction, operational workflows.
+Built to run unattended and raise clear alerts when they cannot complete safely.

 The decision

-Millisecond-range latency, near-zero variable cost, and a classifier the on-call engineer could reason about at 3 a.m.
-Reach for AI when the input space is genuinely unbounded, not by default.
+Millisecond-range latency, near-zero variable cost, a classifier an on-call engineer can debug at 3 a.m. without looking up an API key.
+The trade: harder to extend to categories that don’t exist yet.
+For constrained inputs, that’s a good trade.
+Reach for an LLM when the input space is genuinely unbounded — not by default.

 The decision